continue to map correlations between neurological and mental events.

 just another name for certain neurophysiological processes.
 It does not signify anything distinct from the observable phenomena of the brain.
 Nothing extra-chemical is occurring, so there is no warrant for a separate term.
 It's not a scientific or a philosophical problem; it's a linguistic confusion.

-should be no surprise that a scientific fringe finds these responses unsatisfying physics in an attempt to better understand the relationship between the and the Psychical
+should come as no surprise that a scientific fringe finds these responses unsatisfying physics to better understand the relationship between the and the Psychical